umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 Almost there!

-Now navigate to the Content section.
-Create a new page that should only be visible to "Premium" members.
+1. Navigate to the Content section.
+2. Create a new page that should only be visible to "Premium" members.

 Once created, click the menu icon (•••) to bring up the page options, and pick "Restrict Public Access":